notchrisidk/YTMusicClient/README.md

 - [ ] Polish/optimize the application.
 - [ ] Add an updater.
 - [ ] Music control from the system tray.
+- [ ] Making the Discord RPC better.

 ## Installation